drsk0/SFND_3D_Object_Tracking/WriteUp.md

 TTC Lidar : 9.620830 s, TTC Camera : 10.484987 s
 TTC Lidar : 7.683126 s, TTC Camera : 11.081470 s
 ```
 The reason for the outliers in the point cloud could be manifold.
 The source
 of the faulty lidar point could for example be dust/insect in the air or even
 a waterdrop.
 It's noteworthy that setting a more agressiv filter gives better
 results.

+However, the lines marked with `>` are still quiet far off of the TTC expected
+from looking manually at the topview of the lidar point cloud.
+The explanation
+for this is the fact that both vehicles are decelerating during these frames
+(stop lights and the vehicles brake lights can be seen in the scene).
+Our TTC
+computation however relies on a linear model and only takes into account the
+relative speed of the vehicles.
+The nonlinear model taking into account the
+different accelerations of the vehicles would lead to better results.

 # FP.6 Performance Evaluation 2